Last updated on January 24th, 2023 at 10:22 pm

-Between 2015 to 2019, there was a ministry of Budget and Planning, but the second term of President Muhammadu Buhari merged it with the Ministry of Finance.
-At the time of this report, it’s known as the Federal Ministry of Finance, Budget, and National Planning.
+Between 2015 to 2019, there was a Ministry of Budget and Planning, but the second term of President Muhammadu Buhari merged it with the Ministry of Finance.
+Until May 29, 2023, it was known as the Federal Ministry of Finance, Budget, and National Planning.

 Table of Contents